toliaqat/xenon-wiki/Task-Service-Tutorial.md

 }
 ```

-If we wait a second and query the task, we'll see that it's completed, and we'll also get to peek at the task's internal state, which includes the results of the query it did.
+If we wait a second and query the task, we will see that it has finished, and we also get to peek at the task's internal state, which includes the results of the query it did.
 The output has been trimmed of some of the standard fields for simplicity:

 ```
 curl -s 'http://localhost:8000/core/example-tasks?expand' | jq .